BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 ## When to use

-When a user is searching for data to answer a specific research question.
+Search functionality is important for data portals that have more datasets than can easily be presented on a single page.

 ### Example page